Symptoms of depression and post-traumatic stress disorder (PTSD) are common among survivors. With the right support, survivors can begin to heal.

-After trauma, survivors of sexual violence may experience emotionally or physically painful effects that can make it difficult to feel normal, even after returning to their daily lives.
-Some may turn to drugs or alcohol in an attempt to cope with physical or emotional pain.
-The chances of misusing these substances can increase if a survivor has no other means to deal with the lasting effects of the trauma.
+Some people may turn to drugs or alcohol in an attempt to cope with physical or emotional pain.
+But substance use can lead to many negative consequences.
+The chances of misusing drugs and alcohol can increase if a survivor has no other means to deal with the lasting effects of the trauma.

 No matter what you may be going through, know that support is available to help you recover from the effects of sexual assault, including problems with drugs or alcohol.

-Sexual assault can take a toll on mental health; in fact, depression, flashbacks, and post-traumatic stress disorder (PTSD) are common among survivors.
-With the right support, these survivors can begin to heal and move forward.
-Find out more about these symptoms:
+Sexual assault can take a toll on mental health; in fact, symptoms of depression and post-traumatic stress disorder (PTSD) are common among survivors.
+With the right support, survivors can begin to heal and move forward.
+Find out more about these impacts:

 If you or someone you know is a survivor of sexual assault, it is important to take care of both your physical and emotional health.
 There is no one-size-fits-all approach to recovery, so it’s important to understand all your options and consider what will work best for you.

-The trauma and potential substance use problems that sexual assault survivors may experience can get better, and help is available.
+Trauma and substance use problems that sexual assault survivors may experience are treatable.
+Remember, help is available.
 Reaching out for support is a sign of strength and the first step in the recovery process.

 RAINN, the nation’s largest anti-sexual violence organization, offers free, confidential support through the National Sexual Assault Hotline.
-Call 800.656.HOPE (4673) or chat online to speak with someone right away, or reach out to a local sexual assault service provider in your area.
-RAINN also provides detailed information on therapy options and how they can help.
+Call 1-800-656-HOPE (1-800-656-4673) or chat online to speak with someone right away.
+RAINN also maintains a directory of local sexual assault service providers so you can find help in your area.

 The National Sexual Violence Resource Center provides leadership in preventing and responding to sexual violence.
 It has strong partnerships with state, territorial, and tribal anti-sexual assault coalitions and national allied organizations.
 This online directory highlights those organizations and projects working to eliminate sexual violence.